 Tips for Avoiding an Internet Scam

-Read below for a number of tips on avoiding internet scams, with a focus on avoiding scams related to your job search.
+Read below for some tips on avoiding internet scams, with a focus on avoiding scams related to your job search.

-- Read emails carefully: Whenever you get an email from a company, read it carefully.
-Signs of possible scams include emails with no contact information, emails with different fonts, and/or emails with spelling and grammar errors.
+- Read Emails Carefully - Whenever you get an email from a company, read it carefully.
+Signs of possible scams include emails with no contact information, emails with different fonts, and emails with spelling and grammar errors.
 Read through the entire email to make sure there isn’t anything in the fine print about needing to share your bank account information, or depositing checks for the company.

 If You’ve Been Scammed